Homepage of the Drug War Philosopher, Brian Quass

 Jim Hogshire -- Opium for the Masses: Harvesting Nature's Best Pain Medication

-Christian Scientists look at the placebo effect and say, "See?
-We do not really NEED drugs!"
-To which we might answer, "Yes, and we don't really need fireproof shoes to walk over hot coals, either.
-And yet for all that, a non-yogi is going to feel great pain when they walk over those coals, no matter how hard they may be saying to themselves, 'I think I can!
+Christian Scientists look at the placebo effect and say, “See?
+We do not really NEED drugs!”
+To which we might answer, “Yes, and we don’t really need fireproof shoes to walk over hot coals, either.
+And yet for all that, a non-yogi is going to feel great pain when they walk over those coals, no matter how loudly they may be saying to themselves, ‘I think I can!
 I think I can!
-I think I can!'"
+I think I can!’” (except for those rare cases in which one’s innate mental powers are, indeed, “up to the task” of transforming oneself into an instant yogi).

 The real lesson from the placebo effect, then, is that our minds are far more potentially powerful than we believe -- and that "belief," in some sense of the word, is needed to unlock those powers.
 This, in turn, reminds us of the Platonic doctrine that all knowledge is remembering, that at some level, we all have access to incredible powers of understanding.
 This is why William James urged his followers to study altered states, not because he wanted to "get high" and party until dawn, but because he wanted to investigate what we could learn from a mind that can transcend utilitarian concerns and see new aspects of "what's out there."
 Not only do I sign off on that goal, but I would extend James' remit to include the use of psychoactive substances to sound the very limits of our mental powers.
 There is already plenty of anecdotal evidence ("damned" evidence in the Fortean sense of that word) that drugs can give the user vastly improved mentation and a seemingly surreal power to see patterns in nature, real patterns that are hidden to the sober eye.
 If we really want to learn about who we are and why we are here on planet Earth, we have an obligation to see whence these powers spring, what their limits are (if any!), and how we can use these powers as wisely as possible for the benefit of our species.